MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

   * Installed Visual Studio 15.9.22.
   * Cloned [vcperf from GitHub](https://github.com/microsoft/vcperf){:target="_blank"} and built it.
-  * Downloaded Unreal Engine 4.24.3, launched it and created the default First Person Shooter project with C++.
+  * Installed Unreal Engine 4.24.3, launched it and created the default `First Person Shooter` project with C++.
-  * Launched an elevated command prompt and navigated to the vcperf output directory.
+  * Launched an elevated command prompt and navigated to the previous vcperf output directory.
   * Executed `vcperf /start UE4Project`.
   * In Visual Studio 2017, `Rebuild` `Development|Win64` our Unreal Engine solution.
   * Executed `vcperf /stopnoanalyze UE4Project UE4Project.etl`.

 Now we've got an `UE4Project.etl` trace to analyze!

-Oh, and the computer I ran it on is a 8-year-old i5 laptop with no SSD, so expect slow times here!
+Oh, the computer I ran it on is a 8-year-old i5 laptop with no SSD and low RAM, so expect slow times here!

 ### Listing slowest files to compile